kafai-yip/kafai-yip.github.io/_pages/links.md

 ## Cantonese linguists

-a self-serving handy list of linguists whose major research languages include Cantonese, and whose profiles can be found online; please remind me if I've missed any
+a self-serving handy list of online profiles of linguists whose major research languages include Cantonese; please remind me if I've missed any
 {: .notice--warning}

 | Affiliation   | Linguist        | Specialization (not exhaustive) |